 In the standard experience, you will go in and meet with a lawyer who will often make things seem very complicated and confusing.
 The lawyer seems to be smart and know what they are doing, so you nod and answer questions as if you understand everything.
 Because you want what's best for your family, you'll have the lawyer prepare documents for you and you'll sign the documents, feeling relieved you got THAT taken care of.

-You take your fancy estate planning binder full of documents home, stick it on a shelf or in a drawer, mark estate planning off your checklist as DONE, feel good and never think about it again.
+You take all your fancy estate planning documents home, stick them on a shelf or in a drawer, mark estate planning off your checklist as DONE, feel good and never think about it again.

 Perhaps you remember your lawyer saying something about moving your bank accounts into the trust, but you don't remember what to do.
 Or, you are not sure whether the plan allows you to pass your jewelry in a specific way.
 So you’ll call your lawyer’s office, get voicemail, and wait for a call back (which takes several hours at least and sometimes days).
 Finally, you have your answer.
-And, you either get the accounts transferred or, like many, get distracted and it doesn't get done.
+And, you either do the work the lawyer assigned or, like many, get distracted and it doesn't get done.

 Either way, a few weeks later, you get a bill in the mail for $75.00 for 15 minutes of your lawyer’s time for answering a couple of questions.
 You’ll make a mental note – don’t call lawyer ever again.

-Several years later, you’ll refinance your house or sell it and buy a new one and forget that you were supposed to let your lawyer know or make sure you kept the title in the name of the trust.
+As time goes on, you’ll refinance your house or sell it and buy a new one and forget that you were supposed to let your lawyer know or make sure your plan covers the changes.
 Your children will get older, making your guardianship choices outdated, but you don’t want to call your lawyer because you know you’ll get a bill in the mail two weeks later.

-It’s not until you become incapacitated or die and your family finds the binder you stuck up on a shelf several years before and never looked at again, that they’ll realize your plan is so outdated that it has nothing to do with your life, your assets, and the law.
+It’s not until you become incapacitated or die and your family finds a binder you stuck up on a shelf several years before and never looked at again, that they’ll realize your plan is so outdated that it has nothing to do with your life, your assets, or the law.

 Your family is at a loss.
 They don’t know where to turn or what to do, so they contact the same lawyer you used to prepare the documents, who is as happy as can be to go to court to clear your assets, even though you didn't want your family to go through that.
 Or, perhaps your lawyer stuck you with more basic paperwork, leaving your family with months worth of work, stress, and potential conflicts.
 Will they even find all of your property?

 How Do I Know All This?